Ink Fish Bar Camden Market

 When I first visited Ink in Camden Market back in 2016, I absolutely loved it.
 Back then, they were called Ink Squid Bar and its menu only served squid at the time.
 Today, it still stands at the same spot in Camden Market, but they’ve renamed itself Ink Fish Bar and expanded its offerings a little bit more than just squid.
 Having really enjoyed it the first time around, I was excited to return after 6 years to see if they are still up to par.
 A lot has changed then, but I was hoping to seek a familiar flavour that I really enjoyed back then.

-Ink Fish Bar: Sustainable Seafood & Pastel Sauces
+Ink Fish Bar: Sustainable Seafood & Pastel-Pink Sauce

 Ink started its journey with KERB with the idea of bringing a contemporary touch to traditional British seafood accompanied by bold eyepopping colours.
 What initially attracted me about Ink Fish Bar all those years ago was no doubt those pretty pastel-coloured mayo.
 Sadly these pretty pastel mayos are now history, but they’ve retained their theme of vibrant colours by introducing their unique pink beetroot tartare sauce.

 As for the food, they have a relatively limited menu, focusing on just squid and fish.
-Ink Fish Bar prides itself as a sustainable seafood business and sources its seafood daily from Billingsgate Market, who’s known to be one of the top seafood suppliers.
+Other than the likes of fish & chips, they also do calamari & chips and calamari sarnie.
+Ink Fish Bar prides itself on being a sustainable seafood business and sources its seafood daily from Billingsgate Market, who’s known to be one of the top seafood suppliers.

 Date of visit: May 2022 & September 2016